Twenty-five years ago, Resident Evil gave horror a new name | ExBulletin

 Japan’s great power Capcom somehow did it.
 In the 8-bit era, Mega Man’s games were some of the best NES had to offer, coupled with great Disney-licensed platformers and arcade ports.
 In the next era, Street Fighter II’s arcade success spread to 16-bit consoles.
 But how will the company adapt to the new 3D era?

 By moving the game forward and at the same time returning to its roots.
-Capcom’s bomb franchise in the late 90’s was originally aimed at remaking a NES game only in Japan, but 25 years ago this month it changed to something completely different.
+Capcom’s late 90’s bomb franchise was originally aimed at remaking a Japanese-only NES game, but 25 years ago this month it changed to something completely different.
 Let’s go back a quarter century to see what biohazard has become.

 To return home